 Not ALL Indians run on Indian Time.

 Some days, YOU might be running late, thanks to a traffic jam, or that senior editor who took forever to sign off on the item.
 “It’s okay if I’m late,” you say to yourself.
-“It’s an Aboriginal story – they’ll understand.
+“It’s an Indigenous story – they’ll understand.
 They’re on Indian Time.”
 Maybe yes, maybe no.

-Aboriginal people are just as busy as anyone else in this fast-paced world, and many have hectic and demanding schedules.
+Indigenous people are just as busy as anyone else in this fast-paced world, and many have hectic and demanding schedules.
 You run the risk of offending someone, or worse – losing an interview – if you don’t show up or call at the agreed-upon time.

 Expect delays, if cultural events are happening.

-If your story happens to fall on a day when the salmon are running, or there is a funeral for an elder, or one of many other types of significant cultural events that occur in Aboriginal communities (such as hunting, gathering, harvesting, spiritual ceremonies, funerals, births, or family gatherings), you may find it difficult to get a hold of anyone.
+If your story happens to fall on a day when the salmon are running, or there is a funeral for an elder, or one of many other types of significant cultural events that occur in Indigenous communities (such as hunting, gathering, harvesting, spiritual ceremonies, funerals, births, or family gatherings), you may find it difficult to get a hold of anyone.

 That doesn’t necessarily mean the person you’re trying to contact doesn’t want to talk to you.
 It does mean they have different priorities than you.